 I am in fact not taking the p*ss here, the fact is this is no small thing.
 Remember we are not talking about the farmer who slings his rifle in the boot of his 4x4 here.
 We are talking about guys and girls who have to be extremely discreet.
 Living in cities does not lend itself to strolling out your front door with a rifle slung over your shoulder.
 To put this in perspective I have had guys arrive off the Tube at Richmond in West London with one of these carry cases and their fellow passengers didn't bat an eye!
 If you want to live in a big city and still be able to get out to the countryside to hunt without being pinned to the floor by officers from SO19 then this is a definite plus!!

 So what else?
 Well this is a rifle review so a bit more detail about the actual rifle is in order.

 Sound bedding and hammer forged barrels mean that these rifles are truly very accurate and at this price they should be.
 The integral saddle scope mounting system goes on the barrel, not on the action and you can switch scopes from barrel to barrel if required.

 On the flip side I do like the safety.
 This is positioned on the top of the pistol grip and is in fact not a safety but a cocking mechanism.
-When pushed forward the cocking lever is engaged and can in turn be manually de cocked.
+When pushed forward the cocking lever is engaged and can in turn be manually de-cocked if no shot is taken.
 It is easy to use and feels robust, safe and effective, this is great stuff.

 Issues?
 Well not many.
 Sure there are prettier rifles out there and there are certainly considerably cheaper ones that will arguably do the same job just as well, but if you have 'Loads a wonga' and want something a bit special then this rifle is undoubtedly a very hard act to beat.